BobyMCbobs/uploadnewip/README.txt

 This program is the server side version for uploading your external IP to Dropbox.
 This program works well when paired with getnewip (for client side).

+This has been tested on Linux (Raspbian, Ubuntu), unsure about FreeBSD or MacOS support.

 -- Installing --

   Run './install.sh' (or 'bash install.sh') and follow the instructions. -- You'll need to setup the configuration, however.
 Edit uploadnewip.config.